fbpx

 Highlights

-• Immerse yourself in Tibetan culture, from the spiritual side – explored on monastery visits, pilgrim trails and a monk-led meditation session – to traditional daily life, experienced at a momo-making class and Tibetan family home.
+• Immerse yourself in Tibetan culture, from the spiritual side – with monastery visits, pilgrim trails and a monk-led meditation – to traditional daily life, with a momo-making class and Tibetan family home stay.

-• Climb phenomenal mountain passes and thrilling peaks on your scenic overland journey to see the mightiest of them all – Mt Everest – and visit the world’s highest monastery on your way!
+• Climb magnificent mountain passes and thrilling peaks on your scenic overland journey to see the mightiest of them all – Mt Everest – and visit the world’s highest monastery on your way.

 Itinerary